What Is Indoor Wellness Pool Design?

 - Specialized mechanical rooms of dehumidification systems.

-- Residential residential zoning of privacy.
+- Residential zoning of privacy.

 Swimming pools must be a part of the architecture, rather than an addition.